 As a general rule, Powder Pumps can handle any powder as long as the consistency is correct.
 We test this by saying to hold powder and squeeze it in your hand, if the powder does not clump together, you can use our Powder Transfer Pump.

 Powders that clump together will cause blockages within your pump, causing the pump to fail, meaning you’ll need to purchase a new pump.

 Yes!
-A Sanitary Powder Pump has been developed to be suitable for pharmaceutical and food industries.
+A Sanitary Powder Pump has been developed to be suitable for the pharmaceutical and food industries.
 For example, the pumps can now handle pumping powder applications such as icing sugar with its explosion protection being ATEX compliance.

 We recommend installing the Powder Pump below the powder tank, with a gradual feed of powder into the pump.